swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

         with replacement: (Regex<R.RegexOuput>.Match) throws -> Replacement
     ) rethrows -> Self where Replacement.Element == Element

-    /// Returns a new collection in which all occurrences of a sequence matching
+    /// Returns a new collection in which all matches for the regex
-    /// the given regex are replaced by another collection.
+    /// are replaced, using the given closures to create the replacement
+    /// and the regex.
+    ///
     /// - Parameters:
-    ///   - maxReplacements: A number specifying how many occurrences of the
+    ///   - maxReplacements: A number specifying how many occurrences of
-    ///   sequence matching `regex` to replace.
-Default is `Int.max`.
+    ///     the regex to replace, using `content` to create the regex.
-    ///   - content: A closure to produce a `RegexComponent` to replace.
+    ///   - content: A closure that returns the collection to search for
+    ///     and replace.
     ///   - replacement: A closure that receives the full match information,
     ///   including captures, and returns a replacement collection.
-    /// - Returns: A new collection in which all occurrences of subsequence
+    /// - Returns: A new collection in which all matches for regex in `subrange`
+    ///   are replaced by the result of calling `replacement`, where regex is
+    ///   the result of calling `content`.
-    /// matching `regex` are replaced by `replacement`. public func replacing<R: RegexComponent, Replacement: Collection>(
+    public func replacing<R: RegexComponent, Replacement: Collection>(
         maxReplacements: Int = .max,
         @RegexComponentBuilder content: () -> R,